How to sell furniture online

 The number of variations you offer

 Consider all this as you decide the right makeup of products.

-How to create your online store
+03. Create your online store

 Roll up your sleeves because this is the fun part: building an online store that represents your furniture brand and passion.
 To save time, we recommend choosing a platform like Wix eCommerce that includes all the features and tools needed to create a successful online store.

 Design your online store

 Choose a professionally-designed home decor or furniture-focused template that gives your customers a pleasant shopping experience and reflects your brand’s personality.
 Wix’s templates are fully customizable, allowing you to tailor both the desktop and mobile experiences.